Generic Name: guanfacine (GWAHN-fa-seen)

 Some MEDICINES MAY INTERACT with guanfacine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Tricyclic antidepressants (eg, amitriptyline) because they may decrease guanfacine's effectiveness and increase the risk of certain side effects
+- Phenytoin because it may decrease guanfacine's effectiveness and increase the risk of certain side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if guanfacine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.